learninglab-dev/learn-css/tutorials/text-styling-basics/text-styling-basics.md

 ### Size & Weight

 Next, we'll set our font size and weight.
-You can use a [variety of units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units) for size, including absolute units, like pixels `px`, and relative units, like percent `%`.
-Just be careful when using relative units, making sure that you know what the size is being calculate relative to.
+You can use a [variety of units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units) for size, including absolute units, like pixels `px`, and relative units, like percentages `%`.
+Just be careful when using relative units, making sure that you know what the size is being calculated relative to.
 We'll stick with pixels for this demo:
 ```css
 h1 {
   color: #0bb8b2;